cs396-web-dev/spring2021/pages/_assignments/project01.md

 3. Evidence that you did some legwork to explore what kinds of examples, tutorials, and web resouces are out there.

 ## What to turn in

+{:.checkbox-list}
-Please submit your completed planning worksheet as either a link to a copy of the Google Doc provided (make sure it’s shared!) or as an uploaded file (e.g. Word Document).
+* Please upload your completed planning worksheet as a Word document or PDF file.
+* Don't include the appendix (sample projects) -- just your proposal.
+* Only one submission per team (if you're working on a team).